KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

    * :guilabel:`Search Manually` search manually for the new path

-   * :guilabel:`Romove` removes selected clips from re-assigning to a new path (useful when source clips are not available anymore)
+   * :guilabel:`Remove` removes selected clips from re-assigning to a new path (useful when source clips are not available anymore)

-   **All Missing Itmes**
+   **All Missing Items**

    * :guilabel:`Search Recursively` point to the new path where all project clips are stored and Kdenlive re-assign the clips automatically